DivNandi/E-commerce-DB-Final-Project/README.md

 ## Entity Relationship Diagram
 <img width="1802" height="775" alt="image" src="https://github.com/user-attachments/assets/9aa27039-9f2d-4447-93a4-1335aa452641" />
 Assumption made: Customers can only have one email, as this will be the email they sign in with.
+Purchase should also include an attribute called "QuantitiesPurchased"

 ## Schema Design
 Customer(*CustomerID*, First Name, Last Name, Email, StreetAddress, City, State, ZipCode)

 CreditCard(*CardNum*, CustomerID, SecurityCode, Expdate)

-Purchase(*OrderNumber, ProductID*, CustomerID, Date)
+Purchase(*OrderNumber, ProductID*, CustomerID, DatePurchased, QuantitiesPurchased)

 Product(*ProductID*, Name, Quantity, Price)